akibahmed229/nixos/README.md

 ![my current setup](./public/preview/architecture/system.svg)

+**Designing my config around a small set of custom helpers in lib**.
+For example:

+- **mkSystem** and **mkFlake** handle pulling everything together in one place, so each system lives in its own directory and is built the same way.
+This is achieved by programmatically determining the objects that need to be evaluated and generated.

+- **mkImport** and **mkScanPath** let me bulk-import predefined modules or user configs without writing long lists of imports by hand.
+I just point to a folder and it picks them up.

+- Each user/module has enable flags (**enableSystemConf**, **enableHomeConf**) and a clear schema, so I don’t have to wonder what’s active — it’s explicit.

+So instead of manually tracking dozens of scattered imports, I rely on these patterns to keep things predictable and scalable.

 - **Flake.nix** : Main flake file for defining the system configuration
   - **lib** : Library helper functions, providing a set of functions that can be used to mange stuff in a more concise way
   - **hosts** : Host-specific configuration files